-Several area schools and teachers recently won grants to help for their learning initiatives and projects.
+Several area schools and teachers recently won grants for their learning initiatives and projects.

-* Carter Elementary Schoolin Bibb County received a $25,000 donation from the Office Depot on Eisenhower Parkway in Macon.
+- Carter Elementary School in Bibb County received a $25,000 donation from Office Depot on Eisenhower Parkway in Macon.
 The store won the the Score with Intel Core competition and was able to choose a local school to receive the grand prize.

-* Bipul Biswas, an assistant professor of plant science at Fort Valley State University, is receiving $345,406 from a $3,208,657 grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture that was awarded to Michigan State University.
-For the project, Biswas will study stevia and its potential as a staple crop in the United States for four years.
+- Bipul Biswas, an assistant professor of plant science at Fort Valley State University, is receiving $345,406 from a $3.2 million grant from the U.S. Department of Agriculture's National Institute of Food and Agriculture that was awarded to Michigan State University.
+For the project, Biswas will study for four years stevia and its potential as a staple crop in the United States.

 - Meagan Pittman, a teacher at Northside Elementary School in Houston County, won a $1,000 New Teacher Assistance Grant from Georgia Power.
 She was among 42 first-year teachers in the state to receive the award.